 We developed a fun menu for the on property restaurant Sorrels, the headline Give Me Life, Liberty and Libations – a play on history.
 Clever door hangers were designed as well as fun, cool T-shirts.

-Our brand has been received with great success and our past guest return rate has grown 5% year over year.
+Our hotel branding refresh has been received with great success and our past guest return rate has grown 5% year over year.
 Our e-newsletter open rate is 20-25% and a 7% click thru rate.
 Our pay per click campaign has helped deliver close to 8% of click thrus.
 The hotel is meeting revenue goals in the leisure segment and wedding segment.